Maolin-Wei/BU_Classes/README.md

 # BU_Classes
 The repository is used for classes at BU.

-Each course will have a new branch. e.g. branch EC601 is used for the course of EC601.
+**Each course have its own branch**. e.g. Branch EC601 is used for the course of EC601.